-I also had to consult with some friends, as I don’t have a lot of experience with natural solutions in this area, as I’ve been pregnant for so much of the last 6 years.
+I also had to consult with some friends because I don’t have a lot of experience with natural solutions in this area, seeing as I’ve been pregnant for so much of the last 6 years.

 That being said, I’m glad I did ask my friends about this so I could write the post…. turns out there are a lot of natural feminine hygiene solutions that I didn’t know about (and will be ordering for when I need them).
 These are also the most eco-friendly options out there, and will save money in the long run.